 Why choose this course

-Developed with input from industry, our BEng and MEng Computer and Internet Engineering courses offer an integrated training in communications (both hardware and software), media and content delivery, and security and machine learning, developing the next generation of engineers for the internet age.
+Created with input from industry, our BEng and MEng in Computer and Internet Engineering are developing the next generation of engineers for the internet age.

 What you will study

 Our BEng and MEng Computer and Internet Engineering courses are boosted by our leading research centres.
 These are:

 - Institute for Communication Systems, which specialises in next generation mobile communications

 - Centre for Vision, Speech and Signal Processing, which specialises in audio-visual processing and engineering for health.